ritabc/lox/README.md

 17. Add support for global variables using a hash table, `globals`, on th vm.
 18. Add support for local variables using a stack.
 The stack offsets will be operands for the bytecode instructions that read & store local vars.
 19. Control flow for ifs, elses, and, or, and while statements
+20. Add for statements, again by desugaring the for to a while with some extra stuff before it & at the end of the body.

 ### Additional features
 ###### generated from Challenges in text